Nightclub two step

 Nightclub two step (NC2S, sometimes disco two step or California two step) is a partner dance initially developed by Buddy Schwimmer in the mid-1960s.
 The dance is also known as "Two Step" and was "one of the most popular forms of contemporary social dance" as a Disco Couples Dance in 1978.
+The dance, often described as floaty, mainly consists of rock steps and glides (sliding).
 It is frequently danced to mid-tempo ballads in 4/4 time that have a characteristic quick-quick-slow beat.
-A classic example is the song Lady In Red.
+A classic example is the song "The Lady In Red".

 Description

 The nightclub two step basic step can be counted as one & two - three & four -.

-The dance position for nightclub two step is with a more relaxed hold, or "what people tend to do without lessons".
-The lead rocks back on their left foot, the follow on their right, for one beat.
-"The toe is to the heel, but not further.
-Don't twist your hip.
-If your hip opens up, you have gone too far."
+This timing is also known as a quick-quick-slow tempo.
+There is also a slow-quick-quick timing that can be used depending on the song.